Varuna3/NoDB/README.md

 ![Alt text](docs/ImageURL.png)

-This field will keep track of the characters you're entering, (preferably a string / URL), and will pass it trough to a new plant card after you hit submit.
+This field will keep track of the characters you're entering, (preferably a string / URL), and will pass it through to a new plant card after you hit submit.

 ### Count Field

 ![Alt text](docs/CountField.png)

-This field will keep track of the characters you're entering, (preferably a number), and will pass it trough to a new plant card after you hit submit.
+This field will keep track of the characters you're entering, (preferably a number), and will pass it through to a new plant card after you hit submit.

 ### Submit Button